alan-hadyk/side-stacker-game/README.md

 5. **Express** - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 It will be used to create the server-side logic, define routes, and handle HTTP requests and responses.
 6. **Docker** - Docker is a platform that enables developers to build, package, and distribute applications in standardized units called containers.
 Docker will be used to containerize the PostgreSQL database, ensuring that it runs consistently in any environment.
 7. **ESLint and Prettier** - As in the frontend, ESLint and Prettier will be used to enforce code quality and consistent formatting in the backend codebase.
+8. **Socket.IO** - Socket.IO is a JavaScript library for real-time web applications.
+It enables real-time, bidirectional and event-based communication between the server and the client.
+It will be used to handle real-time updates of the game state.

 #### Additional tools